Empiria/empiria.github.io/content/english/projects/theme-switcher-demo.md

     return anvil.js.window != anvil.js.window.parent
 ```

-if the app is within an iframe, it listens for messages from the parent page and assigns a handler for those messages. it then sends a message to the parent requesting the current theme:
+If the app is within an iframe, it listens for messages from the parent page and assigns a handler for those messages.
+It then sends a message to the parent requesting the current theme:

 ```python
 if within_iframe():